Rejpal/react-app-example/README.md

 ## Description
 Small react app to show what I am capable of.

+## how to run the project
+1) clone the repository
+2) open clonned repository folder in command line
+2) run `yarn install` or `npm install` to install dependencies
+3) run `yarn start` or `npm start`

 ## Ordered Todo list
-1) create visualization of kids
+1) DONE - create visualization of kids
-2) collapsing kid tables
+2) DONE - collapsing kid tables
 3) add standardjs
 4) make jest and enzyme running
 5) add posibility to delete row